-- 2. NNU and bargaining unit RNs will be involved in the selection, evaluation and review of current and new needlestick devices. - 3.
+- 2. NNU and bargaining unit RNs will provide input in the selection, evaluation and review of current and new needlestick devices. - 3.
 The Department will use safety devices on all sharps and needles for the protection of the RN consistent with law and government-wide regulation. - 4.
 Every RN is required to report promptly to his/her immediate supervisor either verbally or in writing, in accordance with current regulations: - a.
 All needlestick/sharps accidents occurring on the job; - b.
-All illnesses that may have been contracted as a result of the performance of their duty or exposure to the same. - 5.
-In accordance with Department regulations, each Department facility shall provide appropriate medical supervision and treatment, both preventative and curative, in the event any RN is exposed to any illness or injury in the performance of his/her duty. - 6.
+All illnesses that may have been contracted as a result of the performance of their duty or exposure to the same. - In accordance with Department regulations, each Department facility shall provide appropriate medical supervision and treatment, both preventative and curative, in the event any RN is exposed to any illness or injury in the performance of his/her duty. - 6.
 Universal Precautions must be observed in accordance with Department policy. - 7.
-The VHA facility will provide an exposure management program for occupational exposure to blood-borne pathogens in accordance with law and regulation and current Centers for Disease Control (CDC) Guidelines. - Post-exposure evaluation and follow-up will be conducted in accordance with applicable OSHA standards in 29 CFR 1910.1030(f)(3).
+The VHA facility will provide an exposure management program for occupational exposure to blood-borne pathogens in accordance with law and regulation and current Centers for Disease Control (CDC) Guidelines. - 8.
+Post-exposure evaluation and follow-up will be conducted in accordance with applicable OSHA standards in 29 CFR 1910.1030(f)(3).
 The Department shall provide relief as soon as possible to ensure timely treatment. - Following a report of an exposure incident, the Department will make immediately available to the exposed RN, a confidential medical evaluation and follow-up in accordance with 29 CFR 1910.1030(f)(3). - 10.
-In the event of a needlestick or other possible exposure, the Department will not deny or delay any indicated medical treatment merely because the patient involved in the needlestick or exposure refuses to be tested or the patient has not tested positive. - C. High Risk Exposure Situations - 1.
-The RN exposed to a patient(s) with an undiagnosed communicable disease will be notified by the appropriate Department official, as soon as the diagnosis is established on a laboratory or clinical basis.
-A RN who feels he/she has had exposure to a potential transmitter of a communicable disease shall, as soon as possible, notify the supervisor. - 2.
-RNs who are immunosuppressed, have clinical conditions including pregnancy, breastfeeding, or on chemotherapy should discuss their work responsibilities and environment with their supervisor.
-RNs with documented special needs will be addressed on an individual basis, as appropriate.
+In the event of a needlestick or other possible exposure, the Department will not deny or delay any indicated medical treatment merely because the patient involved in the needlestick or exposure refuses to be tested or the patient has not tested positive.

+D. High Risk Exposure Situations

+1. The RN exposed to a patient(s) with an undiagnosed communicable disease will be notified by the appropriate Department official, as soon as the diagnosis is established on a laboratory or clinical basis.
+A RN who feels he/she has had exposure to a potential transmitter of a communicable disease shall, as soon as possible, notify the supervisor.

+- RNs who are immunosuppressed, have clinical conditions including, but not limited to pregnancy, breastfeeding, and chemotherapy, should discuss their work responsibilities and environment with the appropriate Department official and medical provider.
+RNs with documented special needs will be addressed on an individual basis, as appropriate. - 3.
+RN assignments may incur a hazard or high risk exposure, including but not limited to, administering chemotherapy, experimental drug therapies or treatments, and exposure to communicable diseases.
+The Department will take appropriate steps to protect RNs who deliver such medical care.

+E. Radiation Exposure

-- 3. RN assignments may incur a hazard or high risk exposure, including but not limited to, administering chemotherapy, experimental drug therapies or treatments.
-The Department will take appropriate steps to protect RNs who deliver such medical care. - D. Radiation Exposure - RNs working with radiation will be issued and required to wear approved personal protective equipment (PPE) and exposure monitoring devices when the management official responsible for radiation safety determines that such devices and equipment are needed.
-Results of monitoring badges will be provided to the RN when exposures are out of range or upon the RN's request. - RNs who are, or may be, pregnant and are concerned about exposure should immediately report this to their supervisor, who will request that exposure be evaluated by management officials responsible for radiation safety to determine whether the RN should be placed on a limited exposure protocol. - E. Tuberculosis - 1.
-RN training, surveillance, and treatment will occur as stated in VA policy in VA Handbook 5019, Part IV, Section 2 and current CDC guidelines and will be at no cost to the RN. - 2.
-Provisions for reading TB skin tests during non-administrative hours will be made by the Department and communicated to all RNs subject to testing at the time of the annual TB skin test. - 3.
-The appropriate Department official shall take medical and public health steps to ensure adequate disposition of active cases of TB and to protect other VA employees and patients. - 4.
-Testing of RNs for exposure or potential exposure to TB will be done consistent with current CDC guidelines and VA policy. - 5.
-RNs will be fit-tested for respirators for respiratory isolation for TB exposure and treatment. - F. Pandemic Events
+- RNs working with radiation will be issued and required to wear approved personal protective equipment (PPE) and exposure monitoring devices when the management official responsible for radiation safety determines that such devices and equipment are needed.
+Results of monitoring badges will be provided to the RN when exposures are out of range or upon the RN's request. - 2.
+RNs who are, or may be, pregnant and are concerned about exposure should immediately report this to their supervisor, who will request that exposure be evaluated by management officials responsible for radiation safety to determine whether the RN should be placed on a limited exposure protocol.